rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 * Don't add {{% a_blank "recompose" "https://github.com/acdlite/recompose" %}} before people wrote their first HOC
 * ...

 Follow best practices by thought leaders.
 Establish your own best practices.
 But make sure that everyone understands them.
-Define clear naming conventions and folder structurings.
+Define clear naming conventions and folder structures.
 Don't discuss those topics too late in the migration phase.

 Moreover address certain topics more in depth.
 For instance: